FG-Attn: Leveraging Fine-Grained Sparse Attention in Video Diffusion Models: Fine-Grained Sparsity in Attention Computation

-Fig.~\ref{fig:distribution_of_attnvalues} shows heatmap of the attention scores in one attention heads of the Wan 2.1 1.3B vDIT model~\cite{wan}.
-We observe that the vast majority of attention scores are close to zero.
-Since many $q,k$ pairs produce negligible attention scores, attention computation can be significantly accelerated by bypassing these score computations.
+Fig.~\ref{fig:distribution_of_attnvalues} shows a heatmap of the attention scores in one attention head of the Wan 2.1 1.3B vDIT model.
+From the figure, we observe that the vast majority of attention scores are close to zero.
+Over $85\%$ of the scores are below $0.5/N$ (N is the sequence length) in this example.
+Attention computation can be significantly accelerated by skipping these score computations without sacrificing output quality.
+For sequence length $N$ and model dimension $D$, dense attention costs $O(N^2 D)$ floating-point operations.
+If only a fraction $\rho \in [0,1]$ of the $N^2$ query–key pairs are retained (i.e., $\rho$ is the nonzero density, $\rho = 1 - \text{sparsity}$), the cost becomes $O(\rho N^2 D)$.
+Table~\ref{tab:attn_block_sparsity} reports attention map sparsity at different block sizes, measured as the fraction of \(M \times M\) blocks with all scores below a threshold of \(0.5/N\), where \(N\) is the sequence length.
+Finer blocks (\(16 \times 16\)) yield about 70\% sparsity, while coarser blocks (\(64 \times 64\)) achieve only 22\%.
+This shows that finer granularity offers much greater opportunity for speedup, yet existing block-sparse implementations cannot exploit blocks smaller than \(128 \times 128\).

-Prior sparse attention mechanisms such as FlexAttention~\cite{flexattn}, block-sparse attention~\cite{bsa} and FlashAttention~\cite{flashattn} skip attention score computations to enable faster execution.
-In practice, these methods avoid loading and computing pairwise $q-k$ dot-products between contiguous sets (blocks) of $q,k$ vectors (typically 64 queries or 64 keys).
-The block size $M$, or the number of queries/keys to skip computing attention score over is determined by the matrix multiplication operation dimensions in the tensor core of the accelerator (e.g., $64 \times 64$ on H100 GPUs).
-This allows $M \times M$ query-dot product computation to be skipped, corresponding to attention scores computed from $M$ queries and $M$ keys.
-However, in order to maintain accuracy, computing a block of attention scores can be skipped only when \emph{all} query–key pairs within the block produce negligible attention scores.

-\textbf{Sparsity in attention scores is fine-grained.} Table~\ref{tab:attn_block_sparsity} shows the sparsity of the attention map at different block sizes of attention scores.
-We find that skipping finer-grained blocks ($16 \times 16$) yields about 70\% sparsity, whereas coarser blocks ($64 \times 64$) achieve only 22\%.
-This suggests that operating at finer granularity provides a greater opportunity for speedup.
-However, existing block-sparse attention implementations typically skip computations only at coarse block sizes.
-Current block sparse attention mechanisms~\cite{bsa, flexattn} are unable to leverage finer-grain sparsity (below $64\times 64$).
-In this work, we aim to exploit the higher sparsity available in finer-grained blocks to design a more efficient block-sparse attention mechanism that substantially reduces FLOPs without sacrificing accuracy.